 Condominium Property Amendment Act

-New and existing condominium owners will also benefit from improved rules that ensure a smooth transition from the developer to the owner-elected board of directors.
+New and existing condo owners will also benefit from improved rules for a smooth transition from the developer to the owner-elected board of directors.

 Click here for additional details on the Condominium Property Amendment Act.